viper-adnan/Warez/README.md

 - [KickAss Torrents](https://anonym.to/?https://katcr.co/) - Community-made reincarnation launched in 2016.
 - [LBRY](https://anonym.to/?https://beta.lbry.tv/) & [source code](https://anonym.to/?https://github.com/lbryio/lbrytv) - Search engine for games, videos, music & more.
 - [LimeTorrents](https://anonym.to/?https://www.limetorrents.info/) - LimeTorrents has been around for more than half a decade.
+- [MagnetDL](https://anonym.to/https://www.magnetdl.com) - Find your download by searching thousands of magnet links using our search engine.
 - [Monitor Shodan](https://anonym.to/?https://monitor.shodan.io/) - Keep track of the devices that you have exposed to the Internet.
 Setup notifications, launch scans and gain complete visibility into what you have connected.
 - [MKVCage](https://anonym.to/?https://www.mkvcage.nl/) - (warning) - Rebooted (unofficial) MKVCage website.
 It's not in any relationship with the original _project_.
 - [Mp4ba.cc](https://anonym.to/?http://mp4ba.cc/) - (CN _insecure_) - Videos, TV series and animes.